There are two ways you can upload a link to our link database management tool.

 The tag column is optional, but you can use it for filtering out websites that cover more than one category (industry).

 If a link has been paid for, in the price column insert how much did you pay for it.
-If you haven’t paid for a link just leave this field blank.
+If it isn't a paid link, simply leave this field blank.

-If a link has been paid for, in the currency column define which currency have you used for paying that link, EUR, USD, etc.
+If a link has been paid for, in the currency column define which currency have you used for paying that link (EUR, USD, GBP, or AUD).